Bhawna-ux/FMCG-Net-Revenue-Management-Analysis/README.md

 **Which brands are winning in the category**<br>
 HealthMax is market leader.
 FreshCo Industries and GreenLeaf Distributors are another two main market leader after HealthMax.<br>
 **How is the category evolving by region** <br>
-HealthMax has two shampoo brands in the market : Shinez and Starbust<br>
+HealthMax has two shampoo brands in the market : Shinez and Starbust (Shinez is more popular)<br>
 HealthMax has 22% of market share in South and is performing better in the South than the rest of the country.<br>
 South = 22% <br>
 North = 19% <br>